-A total of 1,509 medical practitioners registered with the Medical Board responded to the survey.
-Nearly two-thirds of respondents were male, most were aged between 40 and 60, and over half had been practising for 20 years or more.
+A total of 714 medical radiation practitioners registered with the Medical Radiation Practice Board responded to the survey.
+About two-thirds of respondents were female, most were aged between 30 and 60, and the majority had been practising for 20 years or more.

-Most respondents were in the most populous eastern states and were working in a major city.
+Most respondents were working in a major city and tended to be in the populous eastern states.